How Accident Cases with Cement and Concrete Trucks Work

 - Need for exceptionally skilled drivers

 Starting with the first point, we must understand that inside a mixer, concrete can harden within an hour and a half of being loaded.
-For this reason, concrete trucks are oftentimes speeding to and from locations, creating a potentially hazardous situation on the highway.
+For this reason, concrete trucks are often speeding to and from locations, creating a potentially hazardous situation on the highway.
 Also, this risk can lead to some very dangerous situations should the concrete leak out of a damaged truck.
-Given its liquid state, it could cause vehicles to become covered by the mixture, forcing one’s car to an almost immediate halt.
+Given its liquid state, it could cause vehicles to become covered by the mixture, forcing one's car to an almost immediate halt.
 In a hardened state, motorists could have a possibly lethal obstacle in their way.
-We’ve even seen some extreme examples whereby the cement or concrete could actually pour down onto another vehicle, trapping or even smothering the passengers inside.
+We've even seen some extreme examples in which the cement or concrete poured down onto another vehicle, trapping or even smothering the passengers inside.

-To learn more about accidents caused by trucks carrying hazardous material, check out this article: How Accident Cases Involving Hazmat Trucks Work
+To learn more about accidents caused by trucks carrying other kinds of hazardous material, check out this article: How Accident Cases Involving Hazmat Trucks Work

-Additionally, many people don’t realize that the cement truck itself is a threat.
+Leaving aside the risks of its contents, the cement truck itself presents no small threat in a collision.
 Weighing as much as 70,000 pounds when it is fully loaded, a collision with one of these vehicles is more than enough to injure someone for a lifetime.
-Due to the vehicle’s design, it could get even worse than that.
+Due to the vehicle's design, it could get even worse than that.
 Both the shape and weight distribution of a concrete truck make roll-overs exceptionally common, and truckers have been known to turn over going less than 10 miles per hour.
-Because they have a high center of gravity – that is, a great deal of mass being elevated at a high location – the concrete truck’s mixer could come crashing down with great velocity.
+Because they have a high center of gravity - that is, a great deal of mass being elevated at a high location - the concrete truck's mixer could come crashing down with great velocity.
 Thus, concrete truck accidents are especially dangerous.

 To handle such hazardous vehicles, the truckers in charge of these trucks are expected to be especially capable commercial vehicle drivers.
-Many of the skills expected of truckers–such as careful turning, controlling, and alertness–need to be that much greater when they are controlling cement trucks.
-Although one would like to believe that the commercial license tests are enough, trucking companies must be sure that only their best agents are taking on such an enormous responsibility.
-If they fail to do so and a wreck results, the company could find itself shouldering equally enormous liability on behalf of the victims’ injuries.
+Many of the skills expected of truckers--such as careful turning, controlling, and alertness--need to be that much greater when they are controlling cement trucks.
+Although one would like to believe that the commercial license exams are enough, trucking companies must also be sure that only their best agents are taking on such an enormous responsibility.
+If they fail to do so and a wreck results, the company could find itself shouldering the enormous costs of the injuries or deaths that result.

 When there is an accident, who is liable?

-Unlike 18-wheeler accidents, the chain of command when it comes to a cement truck accident lawsuit is much more ambiguous.
+Unlike 18-wheeler accidents, the chain of command when it comes to a cement truck accident lawsuit are much more ambiguous.
 As we suggested earlier, the trucking company itself could be footing the bill, but due to all of the various companies involved in a cement-hauling trip, your legal situation after a cement truck crash will most likely be more complex than simply suing the owners of the truck.

 First off, concrete trucks are almost always on the road due to business involving construction.
 Because of this, the trucker handling the vehicle could be under the direct employment of a construction company.
-Under the rules of the common law doctrine respondeat superior (Latin for “let the master answer”), the employer of an at-fault truck driver shall shoulder the liability of the person acting within the capacity of his or her duties.
+Under the rules of the common law doctrine respondeat superior (Latin for "let the master answer"), the employer of an at-fault truck driver must shoulder the liability of their employee's careless acts.
 Normally, this would apply to a trucking company, but because construction outfits are usually the ones in charge of cement trucks, they would become the liable parties in cement truck accidents.

 Some construction outfits anticipate this sort of liability, however, so what they might do to skirt past a possible lawsuit is hire the trucking staff on contracted status.
-If this applies to your case, suing the construction company could be out of the question if it can hide behind its contract, since this somewhat “removes” the two entities from one-another.
-Be that as it may, the contractor that hired the driver may still yet bear liability, so we at Grossman Law Offices will do what we must to make sure that the right employer answers for your personal injury or wrongful death claim.
+If this applies to your case, suing the construction company could be out of the question if it can hide behind its contract, since contract workers don't share liability with their clients.
+Be that as it may, the contractor that hired the driver may still bear liability, so we at Grossman Law Offices will do what we must to make sure that the right employer answers for your personal injury or wrongful death claim.

-Finally, a construction company or contractor might not be alone in liability at all; in fact, a product manufacturer could share the burden with one of them.
-Some concrete mixers on the backs of cement trucks are known to spin even when full, potentially spilling out contents as a result.
-In other words, the “on” button is activated perpetually – even when the vehicle is in motion.
-In such instances, the manufacturer may find itself being sued under a product liability claim; but this simply happening is not sufficient.
-In either negotiations or in court, your attorneys must prove to the producer that the mixer was both malfunctioning and caused your damages at least partially.
+Finally, a construction company or contractor might not be the only one liable.
+Instead, a product manufacturer could share the burden with one or both of them.
+Some concrete mixers on the backs of cement trucks are known to spin even when full, potentially spilling out their contents as a result.
+In other words, the "on" button is activated perpetually - even when the vehicle is in motion.
+In such instances, the manufacturer may find itself being sued under a product liability claim, but simply alleging a defect caused your injuries won't be enough.
+In either mediation or trial, your attorneys must prove that the mixer was both malfunctioning and caused your damages at least partially.

-So, if you or a loved one were injured or killed by a cement truck with a malfunctioning concrete mixer, yet in no direct or indirect way had said injury caused by the malfunctioning mixer, then a product liability suit is out of the question.
+However, if you or a loved one were injured or killed by a cement truck with a malfunctioning concrete mixer, yet the mixer's malfunction didn't directly contribute to your loss, a product liability suit is out of the question.
 Chances are, though, that there is causation tied to that correlation, and you can be sure that our attorneys at Grossman Law Offices will put two and two together.

 How can an attorney help after an accident?

 Knowledge is power, and we hope that you are now armed with the power you need to pursue action against the liable parties in your cement truck accident.
-Get in touch with us at (855) 326-0000: our number is toll-free, nor will you be charged any consultation fees.
-The conversations and/or legal advice we give you is also completely private, meaning that there is no risk of recourse should you decide not to pursue action.
-Get Grossman Law Offices on your side and pursue the path to financial compensation immediately.
+Get in touch with us at (855) 326-0000: our number is toll-free, and there is no fee for our initial consultation.
+Get Grossman Law Offices on your side and get started obtaining compensation for your losses today.

 You May Also Be Interested In: